szilagyi-sandor/ssm/_rules.md

 - use types over interfaces where possible and convenient

 - use PascalCase for components.
 Ex. `Component.tsx`
-- use camelCase for folders, ts files , media files, styles
+- use camelCase for folders, ts files , media files, styles, fonts

 - use normal (non-arrow) functions for components
 - use arrow functions when convenient